Neck Injury Solicitors — Scotland

 Why Watermans?

-At Watermans, we make legal services easy so you can move forward.
-Our neck injury lawyers are committed to:
+At Watermans, we simplify legal services so you may move forward.
+Our neck injury lawyers are regulated by the Law Society of Scotland and committed to:

 There are three types of neck injuries, which are classified based on their severity:

-- Moderate neck injuries: Include a wide range of conditions that can be permanent, last a few years, and cause you tremendous pain.
-Examples include prolapsed discs, a neck sprain or spinal fractures.
+• Moderate neck injuries: These include a wide range of conditions that can be permanent, last a few years, and cause you tremendous pain and suffering.
+Examples include prolapsed discs, a severe neck injury involving spinal fractures or a neck sprain.

-While some neck injuries are immediately apparent, particularly more serious ones, others might take days, weeks, or months to notice.
-Here are five significant symptoms of a neck injury to look for following an accident:
+While some neck injuries are immediately apparent, particularly more serious ones, others might take time to notice.
+Here are symptoms to look for following an accident:

-It’s best to consult a doctor immediately after your accident to rule out anything more serious and ensure there’s a medical record of your injuries.
+It’s best to consult a doctor immediately after your accident for your well-being and to rule out anything more serious and ensure there’s a medical record of your injuries.

-You can still claim compensation for neck injuries sustained in a road traffic accident.
-You must have sufficient evidence that the accident was not your fault.
+You could still claim compensation for neck injuries sustained in a road traffic accident.
+You will need evidence that the accident was not your fault.
 If it was your fault, it is unlikely that you can successfully claim compensation.

 If you were only partly at fault for the accident, you can still claim; however, your compensation may not be as high.
 If contributory negligence is proven, the court will reduce the compensation accordingly.

 This depends entirely on the extent of the neck and spinal injuries.
 You may need to wait until the long-term and short-term effects of the injury have been assessed.
-Some claims are processed within a month or two, while others may take much longer.
+Some claims may be resolved within a few months, while others may take much longer.

 As with all personal injuries, this time limit has a few exceptions.
 For example, if a child under the age of 16 suffers a neck injury, the three-year period only begins from the date they turn 16.